Raising the flag over Quneitra: Use in propaganda

 The moment of the raising of the national flag over Quneitra, and the Syrian citizens' celebration around the president, was actively and continually used by state propaganda, and the event would also contribute to the personality cult of President Assad.
 The day - June 26 - was frequently celebrated and remembered in Ba'athist propaganda becoming a symbol of Syria's "victory" (according to the propaganda) in the war.
 Video clips of the raising of the flag regularly appeared on state television accompanied by patriotic music.

 This event was compared in its symbolism to the raising of the flag over the Reichstag, and symbolized Syria's readiness and determination to liberate all of the Golan Heights.
-After the war, the October War Panorama museum, dedicated to remembering the Israeli war, was opened in Damascus and it included a fresco painted to remember the specfic moment that the Syrian flag was raised in Quneitra.
+After the war, the October War Panorama museum, dedicated to remembering the Israeli war, was opened in Damascus and it included a fresco painted to remember the specific moment that the Syrian flag was raised in Quneitra.